SUPPORTING mental

 Homeless Link (2014).
 'The Unhealthy State of Homelessness: Health Audit Results 2014'.

-Our services at The Bridge are individually created and individually realised.
+Our services at The Bridge are individually created and realised.

 They are designed to be non-judgmental, strength-based and empowering, where people are treated as individuals who can decide their own futures and choose their own support.

-Read about What We Do and the services we provide to empower and enable individuals to meet their own needs.
+Read about What We Do and the services we provide to empower and enable our guests to meet their own needs.

 The most prevalent health problems among homeless individuals are substance misuse, mental health problems or a combination of the two.